-the osprey trail run is back for 2022 in its third year.
+the osprey trail run is back for 2024 in its fifth year.
 All net proceeds from the race directly benefit st. lucie county’s environmental education programs

 the osprey trail run is the first in a series of trail races taking place at various st. lucie county preserves. proceeds from the race directly benefit the oxbow eco-center’s earth day festival.